Yellow-browed toucanet

-The yellow-browed toucanet (Aulacorhynchus huallagae) is an Endangered species of near-passerine bird in the toucan family Ramphastidae.
+The yellow-browed toucanet (Aulacorhynchus huallagae) is an Near-threatened species of near-passerine bird in the toucan family Ramphastidae.
 It is endemic to Peru.

 Taxonomy and systematics

 The yellow-browed toucanet is monotypic.

 Description

 The yellow-browed toucanet is 38 to 44 cm long and weighs about 250 to 280 g.
 The sexes are alike.
 Their bill is mostly bluish gray with a whitish gray tip and a bright white band at the base.
 They are mostly yellowish green above with a purer green crown.
 The face and sides of the neck are apple green with a short narrow yellow supercilium and bare black skin around the reddish eye.
 Their throat is whitish that becomes greener to a bright blue band across the lower breast.
 Their belly and flanks are yellowish green and their undertail coverts are golden yellow.
 Their tail's upper surface is green with a blue wash on the central pair of feathers; the innermost two pairs have chestnut tips.
 The tail's underside is dusky bluish.